-When the Sampling Goal is to Estimate the Mean > Data not required to be normally distributed, four design options are more cost-effective (require fewer samples) than simple random sampling or systematic sampling.
-None of the four requires the assumption of normality as the underlying distribution of units in the population.
-The four options are:
+When the Sampling Goal is to Estimate the Mean > Data not required to be normally distributed, three design options are offered in VSP.
+None of the three requires the assumption of normality as the underlying distribution of units in the population.
+The options are: